Arlington Cemetery opens new section with Civil War burials

 The cemetery is dedicating its 27-acre Millennium site Thursday afternoon.
 The expansion will add 27,000 spaces, including more than 16,000 reserved for cremated remains in a new columbarium.

-The first ground burials in the new location will be two soldiers whose remains were found in a surgeon’s pit At Manassas National Battlefield among a batch of severed limbs.
+The first ground burials in the new location will be two unidentified sets of remains found among severed limbs in a surgeon’s pit at Manassas National.
 Experts believe the two were Union soldiers who died during the Second Battle of Bull Run in 1862.

-The expansion occurs as Arlington is considering changes to the eligibility requirements for burial at the cemetery to preserve its lifespan.
-More than 400,000 are interred there.
+More than 400,000 veterans are interred at Arlington, which is running out of room.
+The military is considering restricting eligibility requirements to preserve the cemetery’s ability to accept more burials.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.